Actively Recruiting

 • Patients taking narcotics for chronic pain near the surgical site

-• Patients with previous ipsilateral thoracic surgery
+• Patients with previous surgery on the same side of the chest

 • Patients undergoing pleurectomy or mechanical pleurodesis